 Associate Professor Caleb Kelly is an academic, event director and curator working in the area of the sound arts.
+He is a researcher within the National Institute of Experimental Arts in UNSW Art & Design.

 In 2009 he published his first book, entitled Cracked Media: The Sound of Malfunction, through MIT Press.
 He has also edited Sound (MIT Press and Whitechapel Gallery in London), part of the Documents of Contemporary Art series.
 Kelly's third book entitled, Gallery Sound was published by Bloomsbury Academic in 2017.